-I've been working in the computer software industry for 3 years.
-As a UX/UI designer, my job is to make software easy to use and aesthetically pleasing.
-I'm a member of board and marketing manager for UWC Hungary, an educational non-profit organization.
-In my free time, I like reading and hiking.
+Ádám Marjai has worked in the computer software industry for four years.
+As a product designer at LogMeIn, his job is to make software easy to use and aesthetically pleasing.
+He's also a board member and marketing manager for UWC Hungary, an educational non-profit organization.
+In his free time, Ádám likes reading and hiking.